Last updated on:

 Not a personal weakness

-The step towards more peace
+The step towards more calm

 How is she doing now?